Lab Personnel

 2021 BS Biomedical Engineering, Minor in Computer Science, University of Wisconsin-Madison

-PhD Student, Francis Payne Bolton
+PhD Candidate, Francis Payne Bolton School of Nursing

 Clinical Research Nurse Coordinator, Louis Stokes Cleveland VA Medical Center